Kyllingene/vc64/README.md

 # vc64

 ## Description
 *vc64* is a just-for-fun project made in Rust.
-It uses [macroquad](https://crates.io/crates/macroquad) to make a cross-platform virtual console of sorts that you program in x86-64 assembly.
+It uses [macroquad](https://crates.io/crates/macroquad) to make a cross-platform virtual console of sorts that you program in (NASM) x86-64 assembly.
 In it's current state, it only supports the following features:
  - 7 colors
  - clear the screen